 Apple’s Smart Cover could be getting a lot smarter.
-According to a recent patent filing, Apple could eventually release a Smart Cover with a full keyboard, much like the Type Cover on Microsoft’s Surface.
+According to a recent patent filing, Apple could release a Smart Cover with a full keyboard, much like the Type Cover on Microsoft’s Surface.
 Apple’s patent suggests a keyboard that could operate independently from the cover, allowing you to attach the keyboard to your iPad in a variety of configurations or use the accessory wirelessly.
 This keyboard may also support gesture controls on a small panel, which would eliminate the need for a traditional touchpad.

-Apple’s Touch ID fingerprint-reading home button made its debut on last year’s iPhone 5s, and there’s no reason it shouldn’t make its way to the iPad Pro.
-The iPhone’s Touch ID allows users to unlock their device and authorize purchases with a tap of their finger, though we’d like to see Apple add the ability to replace website passwords with a touch.
+Apple’s Touch ID fingerprint-reading home button is on the iPad Air 2, so there’s no reason it shouldn’t make its way to the iPad Pro.
+Touch ID allows users to unlock their device and authorize purchases with a tap of their finger.

 In addition to supporting your fingerprints, the iPad Pro could utilize your eyeballs.
-The tablet will tout eye-tracking technology according to International Business Times, though there aren’t any specifics on how the function could work.
+The tablet could boast eye-tracking technology according to International Business Times, though there aren’t any specifics on how the function could work.

 It’s safe to assume that the iPad Pro will run the latest version of Apple’s mobile OS.
 This would allow iPad Pro users to access iOS features like predictive typing, third-party keyboards and the iWork suite of apps, which would lend itself well to a productivity-minded tablet.

 However, Apple could go even further towards making the iPad Pro a laptop replacement by infusing the tablet with OS X, which runs on all of the company’s desktops and laptops.
 A concept video from Set Solution demonstrates how OS X could work on an iPad, and there have even been rumblings that OS X and iOS could eventually become a single operating system.